pombredanne/perfetto/docs/long-traces.md

 [`TraceConfig`](/protos/perfetto/config/trace_config.proto), specifically:

 `bool write_into_file`
-When true drains periodically (see below) the trace buffers into the output file.
+When true drains periodically the trace buffers into the output file.
 When this option is enabled, the userspace buffers need to be just big enough to hold tracing data between two periods.
-The buffer sizing depends on the
+The buffer sizing depends on the activity of the device.
+A reasonable estimation is ~5-20 MB per second.

 `uint32 file_write_period_ms`
 Overrides the default drain period.
 Shorter periods require a smaller userspace